NielMc/testheroku/README.md

 ********************
-### Content
+## Content

 * [Code Institute Malaria Walk Through Project](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+2021_Q4/courseware/07a3964f7a72407ea3e073542a2955bd/29ae4b4c67ed45a8a97bb9f4dcfa714b/) was heavily used for instructional purposes, and guidance through the development of this project.
+* [Code Institute Streamlit lessons](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+2021_Q4/courseware/d186ae95191f48e9a2151559c7e6f85d/fc2f9892cfa44eee9cc8bf585c21df88/4?activate_block_id=block-v1%3Acode_institute%2BCI_DA_ML%2B2021_Q4%2Btype%40vertical%2Bblock%407636b337caeb4035bd7b5568404802f6) was used as guidance for the dashboard execution in this project.

 * [Mildew Detection](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves) was forked to provide the base foundation of this project.

-* [Streamlit](https://docs.streamlit.io/library/api-reference/write-magic/st.write) documentation was used for assistance in the writting the app pages

-* [Code Institute Streamlit lessons](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+2021_Q4/courseware/d186ae95191f48e9a2151559c7e6f85d/fc2f9892cfa44eee9cc8bf585c21df88/4?activate_block_id=block-v1%3Acode_institute%2BCI_DA_ML%2B2021_Q4%2Btype%40vertical%2Bblock%407636b337caeb4035bd7b5568404802f6) was used as guidance for the dashboard execution in this project.
+* [Wikipedia](https://en.wikipedia.org/wiki/Powdery_mildew#:~:text=Powdery%20mildew%20is%20a%20fungal,its%20symptoms%20are%20quite%20distinctive.) was used as the resource pertaining to the powdery mildew fungal infection that is at the heart of this project.

 * [GyanShashwat1611/WalkthroughProject01](https://github.com/GyanShashwat1611/WalkthroughProject01) github repository was used for code reference and assistance for in the jupyter notebook set up, code and execution; as well as for the app pages design, set up and code

 * [valerieoni/mildew-detection](https://github.com/valerieoni/mildew-detection) github repository was used for readme guidance and code reference.

+* [jtm2021/mildewproject](https://github.com/jtm2021/mildewproject) github repository was used for code reference and readme guidance

 * [HaimanotA/Instant-Mildew-Detector](https://github.com/HaimanotA/Instant-Mildew-Detector) github repository was used for code reference and readme guidance

-* [Wikipedia](https://en.wikipedia.org/wiki/Powdery_mildew#:~:text=Powdery%20mildew%20is%20a%20fungal,its%20symptoms%20are%20quite%20distinctive.) was used as the resource pertaining to the powdery mildew fungal infection that is at the heart of this project.

-* The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
+* The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ********************
-### Dataset / Media

-* [Kaggle Cheery Leaves Dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves) was used as the source for the data set and the images for this project

-* The dataset contains +4 thousand images taken from the client's crop fields.
-The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.

-********************
 ## Acknowledgements
-* I would like to thank my mentor **** for his time, help, expertise and especially for his motivation during the creation and execution of this project.
+* I would like to thank my mentor ofr his help and motivation.
+I ahve taken inspiration from the walktrough project 1 and created this project.